Assistant Chief Executive, Cambridge City Council

 Continuing Policy Fellow, Centre for Science and Policy

-As Head of Corporate Strategy at Cambridge City Council since 2010, Andrew Limb has been responsible for negotiating with Government (alongside colleagues from the County Council, South Cambridgeshire District Council, the University & LEP) the Greater Cambridge City Deal, worth up to £500m.
+As Assistant Chief Executive at Cambridge City Council, Andrew Limb has been responsible for negotiating with Government (alongside colleagues from the County Council, South Cambridgeshire District Council, the University & LEP) the Greater Cambridge City Deal, worth up to £500m.

 He also leads the work of the Council’s Democratic Services, Corporate Communications, and Strategy teams; leads on climate change strategy, working to mainstream a more strategic approach to sustainability across the Council; and is responsible for the development of the Council’s Anti-Poverty Strategy.
 He supports and advises the Leader of the Council and other councillors on corporate and strategic initiatives and services (particularly those relating to accountability, transparency and efficiency).